ryu0886/weitinhsi/README.md

 ## Requirements

-The weitinhsi needs run under x64 Windows OS.
+The Weitinhsi needs run under x64 Windows OS.
 Either create an Windows instance in GCP or create a Debian 12 instance and run a nested [QEMU Windows VM](./qemu/README.md) in GCP.